Bhudiar Riza

-Bhudiar Muhammad Riza (born 23 May 1995) is an Indonesian professional footballer who plays as a full-back for Championship club PSMS Medan.
+Bhudiar Muhammad Riza (born 23 May 1995) is an Indonesian professional footballer who plays as a full-back.

 Club career

 Persijap Jepara

 Riza signed with Persijap Jepara to play in the Indonesian Liga 2 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Dewa United

 In 2021, Riza signed a contract with Indonesian Liga 2 club Dewa United.
 He made his league debut on 28 September against RANS Cilegon at the Gelora Bung Karno Madya Stadium, Jakarta.